arminasr/arminasr.github.io/_posts/2021-01-23-ML-fundamentals-that-every-iOS-developer-needs-to-know-2-5-Native-domain-specific-ML-frameworks-for-iOS-developers.md

 - Recognizing the speech and extracting the subscript from the audio file
 - Showing the language of the input text

 Let's go through the implementation of each feature.
-You're welcome to download the project to make it easier to follow the code [from the Github repo.](https://github.com/arminasr/IntelliNote/)
+You're welcome to download the project [from the Github repo.](https://github.com/arminasr/IntelliNote/) to make it easier to follow the code.

 ### How to detect and recognize text in images with Swift and Vision in iOS applications